KxSystems/docs/docs/interfaces/hdf5/examples.md

 }
 ```

+## Write a set of tabular data

-* Write a set of tabular data collected from sensors into the 'experiment2_tables' group
+Write a set of tabular data collected from sensors into the `experiment2_tables` group

 ```q
 // Create a kdb+ table and write this to a dataset in the appropriate group